 If you haven’t registered, or you’ve opted out, we will post your retirement pack out to you.
 Please be aware that it could take up to 5 working days or more for you to receive this.

 Pension that is paid to you is subject to income tax.
 Also, the government has certain tax controls on pension savings limiting how much you can build up in both a year (annual allowance) and over a lifetime (lifetime allowance) before you need to pay a tax charge.
-Though these will not impact on everyone, you should be aware of the implications, particularly if you receive an enhancement (tier 1 or tier 2) on your pension.
+Though these will not effect everyone, you should be aware of the implications, particularly if you receive an enhancement (tier 1 or tier 2) on your pension.